 Baby clothes

 You probably don’t want to hear me say not to invest in too many infant clothes because they’re SO cute.
-But you really will save some money by waiting until after child is born before stocking up on clothes since they do grow so fast.
-Nobody ever tells you that if you have a larger baby you may never even use newborn size clothes, many babies skip that size all together and can start wearing 3 month size from the beginning.
+But you will save some money by waiting until the child is born before stocking up on clothes since they grow so fast.
+Nobody ever tells you that you may never even wear newborn-size clothes if you have a giant baby.
+Many babies skip that size together and can start wearing a 3-month size from the beginning.
 Also, you will quickly prefer some baby clothes brands over others because they fit each baby’s body shape differently.
-After you have the baby you can see how big she is and what brands fit her best, then go shopping.
-Before baby is born I recommend buying 3-5 outfits in each size, you can buy more later.
-Plus, many parents receive baby clothes as gifts after baby is born.
+After you have the baby, you can see how big she is and what brands fit her best, then go shopping.
+Before a baby is born, I recommend buying 3-5 outfits in each size.
+You can buy more later.
+Plus, many parents receive baby clothes as gifts after a baby is born.

 Baby blankets

-Like baby clothes, baby blankets are popular baby gifts for showers and after the baby is born, so don’t buy too many before the birth.
-As discusses previously, baby blankets are not recommended in cribs due to the SIDS risk.
-However you may want to be prepared with a couple of blankets to use while they are awake and as a clean play space.
+Like baby clothes, baby blankets are popular gifts for showers and after the baby is born, so don’t buy too many before the birth.
+As discussed previously, baby blankets are not recommended in cribs due to the SIDS risk.
+However, you may want to be prepared with a couple of blankets to use while they are awake and as a clean play space.

 Diapers

 Do not buy a lot of diapers, even if they’re on sale!
-Just like with clothes, babies grow out of diaper sizes at their own rate and you have no idea how many diapers in each size you will end up needing.
+Just like with clothes, babies grow out of diaper sizes at their rate, and you have no idea how many diapers in each size you will need.
 Another complicating factor is that not every diaper brand fits well for each baby.
-A diaper might leak regularly with one brand but not at all with a different brand.
+A diaper might leak regularly with one brand but not a different one.
 It’s based on your baby’s body shape and proportions.
-Also consider that it’s common for some babies to have skin sensitivity to the chemicals used in diapers.
-Some moms have to experiment with different brands until they find one that fits well and is comfortable for baby’s skin.
+Also, it’s common for some babies to have skin sensitivity to the chemicals used in diapers.
+Some moms have to experiment with different brands until they find one that fits well and is comfortable for the baby’s skin.
 You don’t want to be caught with a stash of diapers you’ll never use, and diapers do expire!
 So I suggest having just one large package of diapers in both newborn and size 1 ready.

 Highchair

 Every baby supply list includes a high chair.
-Here’s why you shouldn’t buy one before baby arrives.
-It isn’t even possible for baby to use one until she is 6 months and develops the ability to sit.
+Here’s why you shouldn’t buy one before the baby arrives.
+It isn’t even possible for a baby to use one until she is 6 months and develops the ability to sit.
 Highchairs also take up a lot of room in storage.
-Many new parents buy a standard large highchair that stands on the floor and costs $80-$200.
-After months of use they realize how much space it takes up and then purchase a smaller seat, called a high chair booster seat that can go on top of a standard dining chair.
-It takes up less floor space, allows the baby/toddler to sit with the family at the table and is less expensive, about $15-$50.
-So my advice is to wait until your child is able to sit and begins eating solids, then purchase a more compact chair that most parents are happier with in the long-run.
+Many new parents buy a standard giant highchair that stands on the floor and costs $80-$200.
+After months of use, they realize how much space it takes up and then purchase a smaller seat, called a high chair booster seat, that can go on top of a standard dining chair.
+It takes up less floor space, allows the baby/toddler to sit with the family at the table, and is less expensive, about $15-$50.
+So my advice is to wait until your child can sit and begins eating solids, then purchase a more compact chair that most parents are happier with in the long run.

-Summer Infant makes a nice and inexpensive booster seat.
+Summer Infant makes an excellent and inexpensive booster seat.

 Newborn supply lists are overwhelming.
-Every time you step foot in a baby store the employees will hand you another list of what to buy.
+Every time you step foot in a baby store, the employees hand you another list of what to buy.
 The good news is you don’t need to buy everything on that list, or at least do not need to have it all when you bring your baby home.
 This will save you hundreds of dollars.
-You’ll also be glad when you invest your hard earned money in the right products that make life easier with a young child.
+You’ll also be glad when you invest your hard-earned money in the right products that make life easier for a young child.

 Also, check out The Best Toddler Toys to buy.